By Richard J. · Updated 7 July 2026

 Day by day — 8 nights

-• Days 1–4 — As per Itinerary 1 (Paris, VSOE, Venice arrival).
+- Days 1–4 — as per Itinerary 1 (Paris, VSOE, Venice arrival).

-• Day 9 — Depart Drive to Florence (45 minutes from Chianti) or Pisa airport.
+- Day 9 — Depart Drive to Florence (~45 minutes from Chianti) or Pisa airport.
 Fly home.

-Total cost for two (Historic Cabin): approximately £12,000–£16,000 including VSOE, Paris, Venice, Tuscany villa (3 nights), car hire, and incidentals.
+Total cost for two (Historic Cabin): approximately £12,000–£16,000 including the VSOE, Paris, Venice, Tuscany villa (3 nights), car hire, and incidentals.
 For the full Tuscany guide, see our Tuscany villa holiday article and the companion Florence stays guide.

 Which Itinerary to Choose